-However, introducing new toys to your parrots might be a nightmare – you buy all these fancy toys, put them in your parrot’s cage and the next thing you know, your parrot is bursting out of the cage squawking in fear.
+Introducing new toys to your parrots might be a nightmare for you and your bird.
+You buy all these fancy toys, put them in your parrot’s cage and the next thing you know, your parrot is bursting out of the cage squawking in fear.

-Parrots are known to be afraid of new things and that is completely normal behavior for them.
-Just imagine if someone brought a huge scary-looking alien-like object to your house and told you to play with it – you would be squawking too!
+Parrots are often afraid of new things and that is completely normal behavior for them.
+Just imagine if someone brought a huge scary-looking alien-like object to your house and told you to play with it...you would be squawking too(😁)!

 Give your parrots out-of-cage time every day